shakes76/PatternFlow/recognition/45798906-OASIS-Brain-StyleGan/README.md

 ## Usage

 Before running `driver.py`, the [dependencies](#dependencies) must be met.
-It is recommended that the global variables must be configured before running to prevent undesired outcomes.
+The global variables must be configured before running to prevent undesired outcomes, as the filepaths used are most likely configured appropriately.
 The variables are explained below.

 **NOTE:** All file paths must end with a file separator.
 These paths can be a relative or absolute path.
 For UNIX based systems, the file separator is "/" i.e. `"dir/sub_dir/file`.